spatie/laravel-honeypot/README.md

 }
 ```

-### Preventing spam in Livewire
+### Usage in Livewire

-In a Livewire component there are three tricks to prevent the spam requests.
+In a Livewire component there are three step to prevent spam requests.

-First add the trait `UsesSpamProtection` to your component:
+First, add the `UsesSpamProtection` trait to your Livewire component:

 ```php
 use Spatie\Honeypot\Http\Livewire\Concerns\UsesSpamProtection;